ccq18/idev/elk/extensions/metricbeat/README.md

 ## Usage

-To include Metricbeat in the stack, run Docker Compose from the root of the repository with an additional command line argument referencing the `metricbeat-compose.yml` file:
+To include Metricbeat in the stack, run docker-compose from the root of the repository with an additional command line argument referencing the `metricbeat-compose.yml` file:

 ```console